Britain ratifies Paris climate agreement

-MARRAKESH, Morocco Britain said on Thursday it had ratified the Paris Agreement, the global deal to combat climate change.
+MARRAKESH, Morocco (Reuters) - Britain said on Thursday it had ratified the Paris Agreement, the global deal to combat climate change.

 The Paris Agreement came into force on Nov.
 4 when more than 55 countries representing more than 55 per cent of global greenhouse gas emissions ratified the deal.